KLWB-FM

-KLWB-FM (103.7 MHz) is a commercial FM radio station broadcasting a sports format.
+KLWB-FM (103.7 MHz) is a commercial radio station broadcasting a sports format.
 Licensed to Carencro, Louisiana, it serves the Lafayette metropolitan area.
-KLWB programming is also heard in the Lake Charles region of Louisiana, with a simulcast on KLCJ 104.1 FM.
-The two stations carry CBS Sports Radio Network nights and weekends, as well as airing The Jim Rome Show middays.
+KLWB-FM programming is also heard in the Lake Charles region of Louisiana, with a simulcast on KLCJ 104.1 FM.
+The two stations carry ESPN Radio's morning programming as well as Matt Moscona's After Further Review.

 KLWB-FM is owned by the Delta Media Corporation and calls itself "Southwest Louisiana's Sports Station."
-KLWB's studios are on Evangeline Thruway in Carencro, and its transmitter is located northeast of Lafayette.
+KLWB-FM's studios are on Evangeline Thruway in Carencro, and its transmitter is located northeast of Lafayette.

 History

 KLWB-FM signed on in May 2010, with its official launch coming on May 27.
 The station's format originated as classic hits on sister station KXKW.
 That station - Mustang 87.7 - now airs a classic country format.

 On June 1, 2012, KLWB-FM changed its format from classic rock (as "Snap 103.7) to sports radio, branded as "103.7 The Game".

 On February 7, 2022, KLWB-FM began simulcasting on KLCJ 104.1 FM in Oak Grove.
-The KLCJ simulcast brings KLWB's sports programming into the Lake Charles radio market.
+The KLCJ simulcast brings KLWB-FM's sports programming into the Lake Charles radio market.